Online Master’s Programs in Health Law & Policy

 The University of Maryland’s online master of public health (MPH) in public health practice and policy focuses on supplementing industry knowledge with intensive leadership training woven into every course, enhanced with a thorough mentorship program, and finalized in an integrated internship and capstone project.

-After completing core classes on the principles of public health—with topics such as health systems, epidemiology, and biostatistics—students take courses on practice and management, research methods, strategic planning, economic analysis, and law and ethics.
+After completing core classes on the principles of public health—topics such as health systems, epidemiology, and biostatistics—students take courses on practice and management, research methods, strategic planning, economic analysis, and law and ethics.
 The program comprises 45 multidisciplinary credits and requires four to five residency days on campus.
 No LSAT, GMAT, or GRE scores are required.

 - Location: College Park, Maryland